theshahidshaikh07/zoodo-ai-blockchain-veterinary-platform/ai-service/AI_VET_ASSISTANT_GUIDE.md

 ---

-**Dr. Zoodo AI** - Your trusted virtual veterinary assistant, always ready to help with your pet's health and care! 🐾
+**Dr. Salus AI** - Your trusted virtual veterinary assistant, always ready to help with your pet's health and care! 🐾